-I revisit these questions in data from North Carolina.2 Using CFR's methods and drawing on their programs (CFR 2014f), I successfully reproduce all of the key results of each paper.
+I revisit these questions in data from North Carolina.
+Using CFR's methods and drawing on their programs (CFR 2014f), I successfully reproduce all of the key results of each paper.
 Further investigation, however, indicates that neither North Carolina nor New York data support CFR's substantive conclusions regarding VA bias or teachers' long-run effects.

 I focus on CFR-I, as CFR-II relies on its conclusion that VA scores are unbiased.
 Figure 1, Panel A reproduces CFR-I's Figure 4A, which illustrates CFR-I's key result.
-It is a "binned scatterplot" of the cohort-over-cohort change in mean student test scores at the school-grade-subject level (on the vertical axis) against the change in mean predicted VA of the teachers in the school-grade-subject cell (on the horizontal axis), after residualizing each against school-year indicators.
-CFR-I estimate "forecast bias" (which I define more carefully below) as one minus the slope of this relationship.
+It is a "binned scatterplot" of the cohort-over-cohort change in mean student test scores at the school-grade-subject level (on the vertical axis) against the change in mean predicted VA of the teachers in the schoolgrade-subject cell (on the horizontal axis), after residualizing each against school-year indicators.
+CFR-I define "forecast bias" as one minus the slope of this relationship.
 In the New York data, the estimated slope is 0.957 and the standard error is 0.034.
 Forecast unbiasedness cannot be rejected.
 Panel B shows the same figure as estimated from the North Carolina sample.
 The picture is quite similar, with a slope of 1.030 (S.E.
 0.021).
 Given the substantial differences between New York City and North Carolina, the close correspondence is remarkable.
 Other results are also successfully reproduced.